 Generally, conservation easements are donations rewarded by certain tax benefits to the landowner.
-In Florida, perpetual conservation easements may be either donated or purchased through less-than-fee payments to the landowner.
-If the easement is purchased, the payment is negotiated between the landowner and conservation entity and may be as much as an amount equal to the difference between the fair market value of the land without the easement and fair market value of the land with the easement.
+In Florida, perpetual conservation easements may be either donated or sold to an agency or other organization through less-than-fee payments to the landowner.
+If the easement is to be sold, the payment is negotiated between the landowner and conservation entity and may be as much as an amount equal to the difference between the fair market value of the